12 Things to Do with Your Old Shoes

 1. To keep your shoes feeling comfortable longer, rotate several pairs.
 This allows them to dry out between wearings and extends their life.
 Store in a place with some ventilation – a closet floor or shelf is fine, but a shoe box is too stuffy.
 If you live in sunny southern California, you might want to just slip off your shoes when you get home and walk barefoot on your San Diego floor.

 2. Caught in the rain?
-Resist the temptation to put your soaked leather shoes or boots next to a heater; as well as dehydrating out the leather, this treatment may be harmful to the glue that holds your footwear together.
+Resist the temptation to put your soaked leather shoes or boots next to a heater; as well as dehydrating the leather, this treatment may be harmful to the glue that holds your footwear together.
 Instead, wipe the uppers and soles with a clean rag.
 Stuff with newspaper to absorb moisture and hold their shape while they air dry at room temp.

 3. When sneakers or pumps have become a little funky-smelling, slip an unused tea bag (not your precious Yellow Gold Tea Buds – store brand pekoe will do) into each one and leave for a few days.
-Gently hand wash smelly insoles or orthotics with shampoo and let dry in the sunshine.
+Gently hand wash smelly insoles or orthotics with a drop of shampoo, rinse, and let dry outdoors in the sunshine.

 4. If muddy shoes are the issue, scrape off as much soil as possible.
 Then scrub Crocs or non-leather running shoes with toothpaste and rinse, or run through a delicate machine wash cycle using cold water.
 Avoid shoe warp by removing laces to be washed separately.
-Tie each shoe into an old pillow case and add some towels to the load to protect both your footwear and your washing machine.
-Air dry away from direct sunlight.
+Tie each shoe into an old pillowcase, adding some towels to the load to protect both your footwear and your washing machine.
+Air-dry away from direct sunlight.

 5. Clean leather according to manufacturer’s instructions.
 Generally it’s advisable to wipe off surface dirt from smooth leather with a soft brush or dry rag, and then go over with a lightly dampened cloth.
-Use a specially-made brush for suede and nubuck finishes.
+Use a purpose-built brush for suede and nubuck finishes.

 6. Resole (you can DIY with the tread from a discarded tire for super strength!) or re-heel as necessary – cheaper and more eco-friendly than buying a whole new pair.